 Each pet should have its own cage or carrier labeled with your contact information.
 All pet carriers should be in good condition with no missing parts or sharp edges.
 They should have the following information indelibly printed on them: your name, phone number, address, name and description of your pet, any insurance policy number, and the address, and phone number of where you or a contact person can be reached if you’re not home.
 Never use cardboard carriers for cats because they’re not sturdy enough and cats can easily escape from them.
 Plastic crates should be large enough to hold a food and water dish and have enough room for your dog or cat to stand up and move around.
 For cats, the crate should be large enough to hold a small litter box as well.
 Be sure the carrier has a secure locking device.
 An alternative to a crate is a wire collapsible cage.
 These are better during warm weather because they provide better ventilation.
 For dogs, you should pack a spiral ground stake or tie out.
 These should be used cautiously, though, to avoid injury.
 Now is the time to get your pets used to their crates, especially cats (see chapter 7 for crate training).

-See chapter 8 for a list of items needed in your first aid kit.
+See First Aid Check List for a list of items needed in your first aid kit.
 In addition to the kit, bring a thick pair of gloves or wildlife gloves for restraint if you have cats.